Home > Master’s Programs > Master of Arts in Theological Studies

 Students engage theology broadly while choosing a specific focus in Biblical Theology, Historical Theology, Systematic Theology, or Pastoral Theology.
 Unique among our degree programs, the MATS affords students great flexibility in course selection: within a given concentration, students have freedom to build a curriculum that can be directed towards comprehensive understanding or particular areas of research interest.

-A student who completes the MATS can expect:
+A student who completes the Master of Arts in Theological Studies degree can expect:

 1. To demonstrate an understanding of the foundations of Catholic theology